soc/soc.me/_languages/generics.md

 redirect_from: "/lessons-learned/generics"
 ---

-Achieving a language design sweet-spot for the syntax of generics requires two, interconnected design decisions:
+Two interconnected design decisions achieve a particularly interesting sweet-spot in language design:

-1. The `ident: Type` syntax allows consistent and straight-forward placement of generics, compared to languages which use `Type ident`[^identtype]:<br/>
+1. The `ident: Type` syntax allows consistent and straight-forward placement of generics, compared to languages which use `Type ident`[^identtype]:
-   Generics (`[T]`) always follow the name of a class or a method, both at the definition-site and at the use-site.
+   > Generics (`[T]`) always follow the name of a class or a method, both at the definition-site and at the use-site.
-2. A differentiated use of brackets results in a more regular, easier to understand syntax and has superior readability compared to languages which overload `<>` to stand for generics as well as comparisons and bitshifts, or use `[]` to stand for operations on arrays[^stop-generics]:
+2. A clearly defined use of brackets results in a more regular, easier to understand syntax that has superior readability compared to languages that use `<` and `>` for generics as well as for comparisons and bitshifts, or use `[]` to stand for operations on arrays[^stop-generics]:
-     - `[]` encloses types: everything inbetween is either a type parameter or a type argument
+   > `[]` encloses types: everything inbetween is either a type parameter or a type argument.<br/>
-     - `()` groups: for instance a single expression, a parameter list or a tuple
+   > `()` groups: for instance a single expression, a parameter list or a tuple.<br/>
-     - `{}` sequences: for instance a block that can contain multiple statements and definitions
+   > `{}` sequences: for instance a block that can contain multiple statements and definitions.

 This means that generics do not need to be treated as an "advanced" language concept.